-It must be carefully planned so that the highest dose is given to the tumour area and as little as possible to the nearby cells.
+Radiotherapy must be carefully planned so that the highest dose is given to the tumour area and as little as possible to the nearby cells.

-You will have a CT scan to pinpoint the area to be treated.
+You will have a planning (simulation) appointment, which includes a CT scan, to pinpoint the area to be treated.
 The treatment field or area will then be marked carefully on your skin, usually using tiny tattoo dots.
 The dose of radiation will be decided and tightly controlled for your treatment.